kvakil/venus/CONTRIBUTING.md

 If everything works, you can start developing now!
 Start by creating a new git branch:

-    $ git checkout -b <feature branch>
+    $ git checkout -b <feature branch> develop

+Note that feature branches should be based off the `develop` branch, according to [the Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow).

-Make any changes you need (see below for a quick sourcemap).
-I use IntelliJ's IDEA for editing.
+Make any changes you need.

 To recompile: